An Astrologer's Day Exercise Class 11 English: Summary | Question Answers | R. K. Narayan

 Astrologers and Their Daily Business Details:

 According to the author, an astrologer always opened his business of astrology in the afternoon hours.
 He used to run his business while sitting under a tamarind tree on Town Hall Road.
-The road led to Town Hall Park, which was good enough for their business to entice their customers.
+The road led to Town Hall Park, which was good enough for his business to entice his customers.
 The street was quite crowded with people from different trades and professions.
 There was also a groundnut seller sitting next to him.
 The groundnut seller's gaslight enabled the astrologer to run his business even after sunset.
 The astrologer was quite skilled in analysing human nature and psychology.

 When he started his business in the afternoon, he decorated his astrology business by making various preparations.
 He took out of his bag his professional tools, like a square piece of cloth, cowries shells, charts, palmyra writing, etc. He usually dresses like an astrologer to attract customers.
 He applied holy ash and vermilion on his forehead.
 Due to his makeup, his forehead looked very bright.
 He put a saffron turban on his head.
 Thus, the astrologer presented himself perfectly to attract his clients.